-- Glucose tolerance test: GH is normally inhibited by glucose.
-If the glucose load fails to suppress the GH level below 0.3 mcg/L and the IGF-1 level is elevated then the diagnosis of acromegaly can be confirmed.
+- GH is normally inhibited by glucose.
+If the glucose load fails to suppress the GH level below 1.0 mcg/L this confirms the diagnosis of acromegaly.

 - GHRH concentration can be obtained if clinically indicated.

-- Assessment of other pituitary hormones: prolactin, adrenal, thyroid, and gonadal hormones.
+- Assessment of other pituitary hormones as clinically indicated: prolactin, adrenal, thyroid and gonadal hormones.

 - MRI scan of pituitary and hypothalamus: more sensitive than CT scan.

-- CT scan: for lung, pancreatic, adrenal or ovarian tumours that may secrete ectopic GH or GHRH.
+- CT scan may be indicated: for lung, pancreatic, adrenal or ovarian tumours that may secrete ectopic GH or GHRH.

-- Total body scintigraphy with radio-labelled OctreoScan® (somatostatin) to aid localisation of the tumour.
+- Total body scintigraphy with radio-labelled OctreoScan® (somatostatin) may be used to aid localisation of the tumour but is rarely required.

 - Cardiac assessment: electrocardiogram, echocardiogram.

-- Patients with an adenoma at first screening or elevated serum IGF-1 level above the maximum of the age-corrected normal range should be offered three-yearly screening.
+- Patients with an adenoma at first screening or persistently elevated serum IGF-1 level above the maximum of the age-corrected normal range should be offered 3- to 5-yearly screening.

 - Patients with a negative first colonoscopy or a hyperplastic polyp or normal GH/IGF-1 levels should be offered screening every 5-10 years.

-See also the separate article on Screening for the Early Detection of Colorectal Cancer.
+See also separate Screening for the Early Detection of Colorectal Cancer article.

 Pseudo-acromegaly is the presence of a similar physical appearance in the absence of elevated GH or IGF-1.
-Causes of pseudo-acromegaly include insulin resistance associated with hyperinsulinaemia and minoxidil treatment.
+Causes of pseudo-acromegaly include insulin resistance associated with hyperinsulinaemia and minoxidil treatment[6, 7].

-- However, endoscopic trans-sphenoidal treatment for GH-secreting pituitary adenomas has shown similar outcomes for non-invasive macroadenomas compared with traditional microsurgical techniques.
+- Endoscopic trans-sphenoidal treatment for GH-secreting pituitary adenomas has shown similar outcomes for non-invasive macroadenomas compared with traditional microsurgical techniques.